 Propane's Environmental Benefits

-Propane is a low-carbon fuel alternative that produces far fewer emissions than the same amount of electricity produced from the US grid.
-Besides, it is non-toxic and non-toxic, so it does not pollute the soil and groundwater.
-And propane’s eco-friendliness doesn’t stop there.
+Propane is a low-carbon fuel alternative.
+It produces far fewer emissions than the same amount of electricity produced from the US grid.
+Besides, it is non-toxic, so it does not pollute the soil and groundwater.
+Propane’s eco-friendliness doesn’t stop there.
 The future will see more renewable propane produced from used cooking oil and other waste, making great progress as a carbon-neutral fuel that adds no new carbon to the atmosphere.
-When you get burned.

 Lower Emissions that Fuel Your Bottom Line